ruffle-rs/ruffle/tests/README.md

 # The runtime to emulate ("FlashPlayer" or "AIR").
 Defaults to "FlashPlayer".
 runtime = "AIR"

+# The version of the player to emulate.
+If not set, it uses the newest one ruffle knows about.
+version = 32

 # Whether Ruffle's default font should be available.
 # It's not recommended to enable this option, as it will introduce differences